 Frustrated by a slow connection?
 Unless your home is located in a rural area with few neighbors, this is likely something that affects you.
-But before we look into what might interfere with your Wi-Fi, let’s talk about what it is.
+But before we look into what might interfere with your Wi-Fi, let’s discuss what it is.

-In regular-people terms, Wi-Fi allows electronic devices – smartphones, tablets, or laptops – to exchange data, or communicate, using radio waves.
+In regular-people terms, Wi-Fi allows your electronic devices – smartphones, tablets, or laptops – to exchange data or communicate using radio waves that essentially turn your space into an internet network.

 What affects signal strength?

-Wi-Fi communication takes place in the 2.4, 3.6 and 5 GHz frequency bands.
+Wi-Fi communication occurs in the 2.4, 3.6 and 5 GHz frequency bands.
 The two most common sources of wireless network interference are 2.4 GHz cordless phones and microwave ovens.

 People are so reliant upon fast, reliable Wi-Fi these days, it’s no wonder Benjamin Finio, lecturer in the Sibley School of Mechanical and Aerospace Engineering at Cornell University, created a science experiment for young students to look into what causes interference in signals.